NCC-CNC/wheretowork-input-formatting/README.md

 Available choices: TRUE or FALSE

 - **Goal** <br>
-If Type is theme, provide a goal for the layer when `wheretowork` is initialized <br>
+If Type is theme, provide a goal for the layer when `wheretowork` is initialized. <br>
 Available choices: a number between 0 and 1

 #### The `01_populate_metadata.R` script assists in creating the metadata.csv.
 However, manual editing and QC is still needed.